Helping Your Child Adjust to Preschool

 Easing Your Child's Fears

-Spend time talking with your child about preschool before it starts.
+Talk with your child about preschool before it starts.
 In the months and weeks before school, gradually introduce your child to activities that often take place in a classroom.
-A child who's used to scribbling with paper and crayons at home, for example, will find it comforting to discover the crayons and paper in the preschool classroom.
+A child who's used to scribbling with paper and crayons at home, for example, will find it comforting to know that there are crayons and paper in the preschool classroom.

 Visit the preschool classroom with your child a few times before school starts.
-This can ease concerns about this unfamiliar territory.
-Visiting is also a chance to meet your child's teacher and ask questions about routines and common activities.
+This can ease concerns about this new space.
+Visiting is also a chance to meet the teacher and ask questions about routines and common activities.
 You can introduce some of those routines and activities at home so they become familiar.

 You can also ask how the teacher handles the first tear-filled days.
-How will the first week be structured to make the transition smooth for your child?
+How will the first week be structured to make the change easier for your child?

-While acknowledging this important step your child is taking and providing support, too much emphasis on the change could make any anxiety worse.
-Young kids can pick up on their parents' nonverbal cues.
-When parents feel guilty or worried about leaving their child at school, the kids will probably sense that.
+As you support this important step your child is taking, don't focus too much on the changes it brings.
+This could make any anxiety worse, and even young kids can pick up on their parents' nonverbal cues.
+So while you might feel a little guilty or worried about leaving your child at preschool, be enthusiastic and talk about how fun it will be.

 The more calm and assured you are about your choice to send your child to preschool, the more confident your child will be.